KeyandeKlerk/SecurityCamera/README.md

 ## TO DO Soon

-:heavy_check_mark Only insert face into detections folder if not already there :white_large_squareGender classification on detection folder images :white_large_square Age classification on detection folder :white_large_square Allow more training images /train/{name}/{number}.jpg
+:heavy_check_mark: Only insert face into detections folder if not already there
+:white_large_square: Gender classification on detection folder images
+:white_large_square: Age classification on detection folder
+:white_large_square: Allow more training images /train/{name}/{number}.jpg

 ## TO DO Future